litestar-org/litestar/docs/usage/websockets.rst

 .. admonition:: Layered architecture

-   WebSocket classes are part of Litestar's layered architecture, which means you can set a websocket class on every layer of the application.
-If you have set a webscoket class on multiple layers, the layer closest to the route handler will take precedence.
+   :class:`Websocket <.connection.websocket.WebSocket>` classes are part of Litestar's layered architecture, which means you can set a websocket class on every layer of the application.
+If you have set a websocket class on multiple layers, the layer closest to the route handler will take precedence.

    You can read more about this in the :ref:`usage/applications:layered architecture` section